Aliases for GPAA1 Gene

 - GPAA1P Anchor Attachment Protein 1 Homolog 3

 - GPIBD15 3

 External Ids for GPAA1 Gene

 Posttranslational glycosylphosphatidylinositol (GPI) anchor attachment serves as a general mechanism for linking proteins to the cell surface membrane.
 The protein encoded by this gene presumably functions in GPI anchoring at the GPI transfer step.
 The mRNA transcript is ubiquitously expressed in both fetal and adult tissues.
 The anchor attachment protein 1 contains an N-terminal signal sequence, 1 cAMP- and cGMP-dependent protein kinase phosphorylation site, 1 leucine zipper pattern, 2 potential N-glycosylation sites, and 8 putative transmembrane domains. [provided by RefSeq, Jul 2008]

 GeneCards Summary for GPAA1 Gene

 GPAA1 (Glycosylphosphatidylinositol Anchor Attachment 1) is a Protein Coding gene.
-Among its related pathways are Transport to the Golgi and subsequent modification and Post-translational modification- synthesis of GPI-anchored proteins.
-GO annotations related to this gene include tubulin binding and GPI-anchor transamidase activity.
+Diseases associated with GPAA1 include Glycosylphosphatidylinositol Biosynthesis Defect 15 and Multiple Congenital Anomalies-Hypotonia-Seizures Syndrome 3.
+Among its related pathways are Post-translational modification- synthesis of GPI-anchored proteins and Metabolism of proteins.
+Gene Ontology (GO) annotations related to this gene include tubulin binding and GPI-anchor transamidase activity.